Jaezmien/lemonade-stand/README.md

 # 🍋 Lemonade Stand

-> come get your lemonades
+> A centralized hub for interacting with [Lemonade](https://github.com/Jaezmien/lemonade).

 </div>